tonihintikka/Agent-Based-coding-best-practises/README.md

 ## 📖 How to Use This Guide
 - **New to agent-based coding?** Start with our [terminology guide](./terms.md) and [context management](./context-management.md) sections
+- **Planning a new project?** Begin with our [Project Planning Guide](./05-planning-reasoning/project-planning/README.md) and [Project Assessment](./05-planning-reasoning/project-planning/01-project-assessment.md)
 - **Looking for specific tools?** Explore our [Cursor IDE guide](./11-tools/cursor-ide-guide.md) or [tools comparison](./11-tools/ai-coding-tools-comparison.md)
 - **Concerned about security?** Check our [secure deployment](./07-security-safety/agent-secure-deployment.md) and [web application security checklist](./07-security-safety/web-application-production-checklist.md) guides
 - **Need workflow integration?** See our [CI/CD integration](./09-deployment-scaling/cursor-cicd-integration.md) documentation